 One of the world’s best road trips is none other than the epic 500-mile Scotland road trip known as the North Coast 500.
-Sitting along the north coast of Scotland this (you guessed it!)
-500-mile road trip takes you along some of Scotland’s most incredible scenery.
+Sitting along the north coast of Scotland, this amazing 500-mile road trip takes you along some of Scotland’s most incredible scenery.
 After only 24 years of living here, we decided it was finally time to make the trip to the true north and see what lay there.

 Epic coastlines, stunning beaches, endless horizons and beautiful wildlife are what awaits you along the north coast of Scotland.
-Get planning your trip of a lifetime with this guide and witness some the most beautiful scenery in the world for yourself.
+Get planning your trip of a lifetime with this NC500 7 day itinerary and witness some the most beautiful scenery in the world for yourself.

-To help you plan your own epic adventure, we are giving you this North Coast 500 itinerary free of charge.
-This guide to the North Coast 500 contains all the information you need to know, including the best North Coast 500 accommodation, a complete NC500 camping itinerary, and all of the best sights to see.
+To help you plan your own epic adventure, we are giving you this detailed North Coast 500 7 day itinerary completely free.
+This guide to the North Coast 500 contains all the information you need to know, including the best North Coast 500 accommodation, a complete NC500 camping itinerary, and all of the best sights to see along the NC500 route.

 - Day One – Inverness to Dornoch